 - the ability to work both independently and as part of a team, and to meet tight deadlines

 - well-developed written, verbal and interpersonal communication skills

 - strong analytical skills

 - Diploma of completed university studies at master's level or - in exceptional cases - equivalent professional experience

-- Excellent knowledge of one official language and ability to understand the other two
+- Excellent knowledge of one official language (English, French or German) and ability to understand the other two

 - Citizenship of one of the member states of the European Patent Organisation

-Timeframe: It is intended to hold the interviews in week 45 or 46, in Munich.
+It is intended to hold the interviews in calendar week 17 2019 in Munich.